Getting started

 .
 This is configurable in this editor extension's webpack.config.js

 file.
-Experiment by changing code in that file and refreshing your browser tab to reload it.
+Experiment by changing code in that file and using the refresh button in the developer mode menu to reload the extension.

-For all published editor extensions, and by default for this debug server as well, your code runs in a sandboxed JavaScript VM for security.
+For all published editor extensions your code runs in a sandboxed JavaScript VM for security.
 However, this makes debugging difficult.
-If you turn on the "Debug local extensions (no sandbox)" option in the Developer menu, your code will be run via a scoped eval, allowing you to use the standard browser debugging tools to examine and step through your code.
+With Developer Mode your code will be run via a scoped eval, allowing you to use the standard browser debugging tools to examine and step through your code.

 Debugging multiple editor extensions together